hashgraph/hedera-mirror-node/docs/design/topic-custom-fees.md

 #### EntityRecordItemListener

-- Make the following changes to `insertAssessedCustomFees()`

-  - Process assessed custom fees in transaction record if tokens is enabled in `PersistProperties` or if it's a `ConsensusSubmitMessage` transaction or if it's a `CryptoTransfer` transaction whose parent is a `ConsensusSubmitMessage` transaction
+- Change `insertAssessedCustomFees()` to process assessed custom fees in transaction record regardless if tokens persist property is enabled or not

 - Serialize individual `TransactionBody.max_custom_fees` elements and save as a collection of byte arrays in `buildTransaction`